fuse-open/fuse-open.github.io/logo-contest.md

 contribute and submit.

 ## Guidelines:
-- Entries should to be visually distinct fron the current ["fat-comma" logo](https://mms.businesswire.com/media/20170124005067/en/565461/2/Fuse_logo_Black.jpg).
+- Entries should to be visually distinct from the current ["fat-comma" logo](https://mms.businesswire.com/media/20170124005067/en/565461/2/Fuse_logo_Black.jpg).
 - It should be possible to create a visually clear icon from the logo, even in small resolutions (even 16x16 pixels).
 - The logo must work in square (ex: icons) as well as wide (ex: website) formats.